Introduction to Malbolge

 then back.
 For example, an OP instruction, when located at location

-NOP, then back to a OP instruction, and so on.
-Cycles are length 2,
+another NOP, then back to a OP instruction, and so on.
+Cycles are

-on the starting position mod 94.
-In general the short cycles are more
+cycle depend on the starting position mod 94.
+In general the short

 Jump instructions do not self modify